Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

         int code = response.Status;
 ```

 Some service methods return detailed information within the response.
-The an easy way to access that is to convert it to `JsonDocument`.
+An easy way to access that is to convert it to `JsonDocument`.

 See the service documentation for details, but as an example: